umutcankarakas/ReceiptScanParser/README.md

 3- Writing the result into a text file

 You can just open the solution and run it, the input and the output will be in the bin file.

+Essential parts of the code have explanatory comments, but you are welcome to contact me if you have any further questions.